natekratzer/personal_site/content/authors/admin/_index.md

 - Visitors
 ---

 I am an amateur philosopher with an interest in poverty and inequality research.
-I work as a Senior Data Scientist at Brown-Forman.
-I also do data analysis for the [Greater Louisville Project](http://greaterlouisvilleproject.org/) and volunteer as a mentor at [Code Louisville](https://codelouisville.org/)
+I work as a Data Science Manager at Brown-Forman.
+I also teach a class in AI and Ethics at the University of Louisville, and a class in the public policy process at the University of Kentucky.
+In my spare time I like biking, hiking, and reading.